thelinmichael/smhi-node/README.md

 ## Wrapper Examples
 Below are two examples of wrapper use cases, using same query and getting the same response shown above.

+More examples can be found in the [examples folder](https://github.com/thelinmichael/smhi-node/tree/master/examples).

 ### Will it rain during the next hour?

 ```javascript